-FINANCIAL ASSESSMENT
+4.0 FINANCIAL ASSESSMENT

-The financial results of the City of Dover, Delaware (City) Electric System for the fiscal year (FY) ended June 30, 2011, were generated through the management and operation of the Electric System by the Electric Division.
-A review of the financial results is provided below.
+A review of the financial results of the Electric System for the fiscal year (FY) ended June 30, 2012, is provided below.

-FINANCIAL RESULTS
+4.1 FINANCIAL RESULTS

-The total revenue of the Electric Division during FY 2011 included revenue from charges for electric service, as well as miscellaneous revenues from items such as rents, penalties, reconnection fees, and emission credits.
-On the Comparative Statement of Revenues, Expenses, and Changes in Unreserved Retained Earnings table, revenues were compared to the Electric Division's costs of providing services to its customers to determine whether the financial requirements of the Electric Division were met.
+The total revenue of the Electric Division during FY 2012 included revenue from charges for electric service, as well as miscellaneous revenues from items such as rents, penalties, reconnection fees, and development fees.
+On the Comparative Statement of Revenues, Expenses, and Changes in Unreserved Retained Earnings Table, revenues were compared to the Electric Division's costs of providing services to its customers to determine whether the financial requirements of the Electric Division were met.

-Required Revenue Level
+4.1.1 Required Revenue Level

-The level of revenues required from the retail electric rates for the Electric Division were determined through the analysis of the financial results and net income or net margins for the most recent fiscal year.
+The level of revenues required from the retail electric rates for the Electric Division was determined through the analysis of the financial results and net income or net margins for the most recent fiscal year.
 The City of Dover, Delaware Resolution Authorizing and Securing Electric Revenue Bonds, adopted December 23, 1985 requires that the Electric Division maintain a debt service coverage ratio of 1.25.
 The following is an excerpt from Section 502(c) of the resolution.

-- "(c) The total amount of the Revenues of the Electric System during the preceding fiscal year shall have been not less than the total of the following: - (1) The Current Expenses of the Electric System during the current fiscal years shown by the Annual Budget . . . for such fiscal year, and - (2) One hundred twenty-five percent (125%) of the maximum amount of the Principal and Interest Requirements for any fiscal year thereafter on account of all bonds then Outstanding under the provisions of this Resolution.
+"(c) The total amount of the Revenues of the Electric System during the preceding fiscal year shall have been not less than the total of the following:

+- (3) The Current Expenses of the Electric System during the current fiscal years shown by the Annual Budget . . . for such fiscal year, and - (4) One hundred twenty-five percent (125%) of the maximum amount of the Principal and Interest Requirements for any fiscal year thereafter on account of all bonds then Outstanding under the provisions of this Resolution.